 Can we upgrade the yard with flowers and plants?

-The AC is old, will owner replace?
+The AC is old, will the owner replace it?

 Expectations of Used Homes Versus New Homes